rackerlabs/design-system/_docs/principles/accessibility.md

 ### Ensure that pointer targets are large enough

-Pointer targets that are activated by a mouse, trackball, or stylus should be at least 44px x 44px.
+Pointer targets that are activated by touch, mouse, trackball, or stylus should be at least 44px x 44px.
 Large pointer targets can be helpful to users who have difficulty with fine motor skills.

 ### Avoid revealing content on hover